Electrogravitational

 mechanism possible, when the fluxes of smallest relativistic particles transfer

-some momentum to the body’s matter, but at the same time they almost completely
+some momentum to a body’s matter, but at the same time they almost completely

 conserve their energy and are re-emitted into the surrounding space without